timothyleejin/tp/docs/DeveloperGuide.md

 ### Copy

-1. Adding skills to a person while all persons are being shown
+1. Copy the command of the person while all persons are being shown
     1. **Prerequisites:** List all persons using the `list` command.
 Multiple persons in the list.

     1. **Test case:** `copy 1 s`<br>